Please help us stay online--

 if I came into sight.
 She was beautiful: dark gray with white markings, and her long fur had grown back.
 Now Tara is back to “normal.”
 She always makes an appearance when treats are served, though I still can’t get very close without scaring her away.
 She’s still a recluse and may have lost one of her nine lives, but she’s living out the rest happily at the ARCH shelter.

 Gimme shelter!
-Sniff around...Here you'll find tales about some of the the wild & crazy furries at our Animal Rescue & Care Home.
-ARCH is a non- profit, no-kill, home-based sanctuary in the Western US.
-From refuse to refuge,rescued cats and dogs stay here for all of their (up to 9!) lives.
+Sniff around...Here you'll find tales about some of the furries at our Animal Rescue & Care Home.
+ARCH is a non-profit, no-kill, home-based sanctuary in the Western US.
+From refuse to refuge, we care for cats (many feral) and dogs that stay here for all of their (up to 9!) lives.

 One day a few years ago, Fate lured me to the gate in my front yard that borders the street.
 I happened to look left and suddenly saw a brown blur dashing down the road toward me.
 It was a small bundle of fur running full-out, like it was being chased by a pack of hungry reality show contestants!
 Thinking the dog must be an escapee from the neighborhood, I ran into the street to try to catch it.
 Just as I was closing in, it veered into the yard of the property across the street.
 Seeing no one in the yard, I ran over and shut their gate behind me.

 Realizing she was fenced in, the paranoid pooch began running madly in circles around the perimeter of the house.
 Then the homeowners—four of them—stepped outside and asked what was going on.
 I explained in 25 words or less and, wanting to help, they joined in the chase.
 So now the poor pup was running from a gaggle of giants with uncertain intent.